Israeli espionage in the United States: Economic espionage

-US-Israeli intelligence cooperation
+US-Israeli intelligence sharing

 Cold war ties

 U.S.-Israeli intelligence ties date back to Israel's founding.
 In 1951, CIA Counterintelligence chief James Angleton established a formal liaison channel with the Mossad, which he managed personally for over two decades.
 Angleton, who had befriended Jewish underground operatives during WWII, became an ardent champion of Israel in the CIA.
 Under his aegis, Israeli liaisons were given unusual access and trust.
 By one account, Angleton "almost single-handedly ran the Israeli account at CIA" until 1974.
 He viewed Israel as a bulwark against Soviet influence in the Middle East and shared with Mossad extensive U.S. intelligence (e.g., on Arab military plans).
 In return, Israel proved a valuable ally.
 During the Cold War, Israel's intelligence provided the U.S. with captured Soviet weaponry and intelligence that the U.S. otherwise had little access to.
 For example, after the 1967 Six-Day War and 1973 Yom Kippur War, Israel handed over to the U.S. numerous Soviet-made tanks, planes, radar systems, and missiles seized from Arab armies.
 Studying this equipment greatly helped the Pentagon develop countermeasures.
 Israel also obtained a copy of Nikita Khrushchev's secret 1956 speech denouncing Stalin and shared it with the CIA, which was a major intelligence find at the time.

 Throughout the 1960s, the CIA and Mossad cooperated in anti-Communist operations.
 One declassified document notes that as U.S. ties with pro-Western Muslim countries like Iran and Turkey fluctuated, Mossad became a key conduit for CIA activities in the region.
 For instance, when the CIA lost its station in Egypt after 1967, it relied on Israeli intelligence for updates on Egyptian military moves.
 In Africa and Latin America, Israel sometimes acted as a proxy assisting pro-U.S. regimes, with CIA knowledge.
 This tight bond led to the oft-quoted notion that "the CIA and Mossad are so close, they don't have to spy on each other".
 That said, the cooperation had limits and hiccups – the 1967 USS Liberty incident stands as a grim exception.
 During the Six-Day War, Israeli forces mistakenly (as Israel maintains) attacked a U.S. signals intelligence ship, killing 34 American crew.
 Some in the U.S. intelligence community suspected it was no mistake, perhaps an Israeli attempt to blind U.S. surveillance during sensitive operations.

 Under Ronald Reagan, the military and strategic partnership with Israel intensified significantly in the 1980s.
 His CIA director, William Casey, was considered the most pro-Israel leader of the CIA to date.